 What most people don’t know is that in the medical field, AI is currently being used to make the process of diagnosis more efficient and more accurate.
 IBM brought its Watson platform into the picture and it is currently used to help doctors make the best diagnosis and recommend treatment based on the patient’s medical history.

 The software is even being further developed for it to be able to schedule medical procedures based on its estimated procedure durations.
 What this does is that it helps improve the efficiency at which hospitals operate by ensuring that time is used in the best way possible.
 So, this translates to an overall higher number of patients treated.

 The same application can be brought into dentistry.
 A program known as VisualDX allows dentists and doctors alike to input images onto a computer.
 The computer is then able to produce a full list of all possible diagnoses.

 Your skin says it all, as every wrinkle, sunspot, and color has a meaning behind it.
 In fact, this miraculous organ can display signs of illness and disease without any prior symptoms.
 For example, individuals with pale skin are found to have fewer red blood cells, while patients with hepatitis have yellowish skin.
-According to the Cancer Research UK, 15,419 new skin cancer cases were diagnosed in 2014.
-The study also revealed that the rise in skin cancer rates increased 128 percent since the early 1990s.

 Thanks to digital technology, dermatologists will be able to treat and diagnose skin disease more effectively now than ever before.
 Smart algorithms will be able to diagnose skin cancer within minutes, 3D printers will produce synthetic skin to fight organ shortages, dermatologists will consult patients online, and more.
 Check out some of the new technologies that will change the future of dermatology.